Psychology Degrees, Schools, and Careers in Iowa

 Career Opportunities for Psychologists in Iowa

 Just like in education options, Iowa bests its nearby neighbors to the West in terms of opportunities for professional psychologists as well.
-The state boasts a lively psychology community and according to the BLS, in May of 2014, there were at least 770 professional psychologists employed across Iowa, and those psychologists earned an annual average wage of between $78,780 and $94,990 depending on the psychologist’s specialty.
+The state boasts a lively psychology community and according to the BLS, in May of 2022, there were about 1,000 professional psychologists employed across Iowa, and those psychologists earned an annual average wage of between $68,370 and $94,740 depending on the psychologist’s specialty.

 The profession is also expected to continue growing over the next five years as well.
-The Iowa Department of Labor estimated that employment of professional clinical, counseling, and school psychologists would grow by eight percent (about 100 new psychologists) between 2008 and 2018 and that the state would also see 50 new job opportunities over the same time period.
+O*NET, a partner of the US Department of Labor, estimated that employment of professional clinical, counseling, and school psychologists in Iowa would grow by 12% (about 130 new psychologists) between 2020 and 2030 and that the state would also see 90 new job opportunities every year over the same time period.